DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-17-mvp-add-location-iteration.md

 ---
 title: Add a location – 13 February iteration
-description: Clarify the purpose of locations.
+description: Clarify the purpose of locations
 date: 2019-02-17
 screenshots:
   items: